bigjosh/Move38-Arduino-Platform/bootloader/Bootloader.md

 The only way the built-in game can run is after being copied down to the active area first.
 This is because all the addresses in every game are referenced from the 0 base address by the linker.
 Copying the built-in game to the active area first also makes it so that the same exact image is running regardless of what the source (local or downloaded) of the active game was.

-The bootloader lives in the AVR's special bootloader area at the top of flash memory.
+The bootloader lives in the AVR's bootloader area at the top of flash memory.
 This memory is special because the hardware will only allow code in this area to write to flash memory.
 (There are ways around this, but not really practical for this application.)

 The maximum bootloader size possible on this chip is 2KB.
 This leaves 14KB for the games, which is split up 7KB for the active game and 7KB for the built-in game image.

 The bootloader and built-in game image are typically programmed at the factory and must be present.
-Right now the game image is total independent, so it is possible to program a blink with a game directly and have it just run (mostly useful for development), but it is expected that we will move some functions (like pixel updates, IR updating, and maybe button updating) up to the bootloader to avoid having them duplicated in each game image.
+Right now the game image is totally independent, so it is possible to program a blink with a game directly and have it just run (mostly useful for development), but it is expected that we will move some functions (like pixel updates, IR updating, and maybe button updating) up to the bootloader to avoid having them duplicated in each game image.

 ## Bootloader state diagram

-!(Bootloader state diagram)[./bootloader.svg]
+!(Bootloader state diagram)[./Blink Bootloader State Diagram.png]

 ## Power up